Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: INTRODUCTION

 Here we focus on RG as a natural source of UHECR because they are large, powerful, and long-lived.
 Also, radiative losses are not a strong limitation if acceleration takes place in the lobes where magnetic and radiation energy densities are relatively small.
 RG display features such as shocks, shear flows, and magnetic reconnection that are known to be suitable for CR acceleration.

-Cygnus A is a clear candidate for UHECR production since it far exceeds the power requirement (Eichmann et al, 2018), but its distance of 237Mpc (Persic \& Rephaeli 2020) counts against it because (i) UHECR from Cygnus A are unlikely to arrive at the Earth anisotropically without scattering since a magnetic field of only $0.03{\rm nG}$ is needed to make their Larmor radius smaller than the distance to Cygnus A (ii) even without scattering, the UHECR travel time from Cygnus A is many times the loss time due to the Greisen–Zatsepin–Kuzmin (GZK; Greisen 1966; Zatsepin \& Kuz’min 1966) effect and photodisintegration (e.g. Stecker \& Salamon 1999, Hooper, Sarkar \& Taylor 2007).
+Cygnus A is a clear candidate for UHECR production since it far exceeds the power requirement (Eichmann et al, 2018), but its distance of 237Mpc (Persic \& Rephaeli 2020) counts against it (Eichmann 2019a) because (i) UHECR from Cygnus A are unlikely to arrive at the Earth anisotropically without scattering since a magnetic field of only $0.03{\rm nG}$ is needed to make their Larmor radius smaller than the distance to Cygnus A (ii) even without scattering, the UHECR travel time from Cygnus A is many times the loss time due to the Greisen–Zatsepin–Kuzmin (GZK; Greisen 1966; Zatsepin \& Kuz’min 1966) effect and photodisintegration (e.g. Stecker \& Salamon 1999, Hooper, Sarkar \& Taylor 2007).

-In fact, powerful FRII galaxies are rare within the local GZK volume (Massaglia 2007, van Velzen et al 2018).
+In fact, powerful FRII galaxies are rare within the local GZK volume (Massaglia 2007).
 FRI radio galaxies are more populous, and radio galaxies at the FRI/FRII boundary have powers close to $P_{\rm total}$ as given in equation (1).
-The most obvious FRI candidate is Centaurus A (Cen A) which is nearby and estimated to have a cavity power of $10^{44}{\rm erg \ s}^{-1}$ (Hardcastle et al 2009, O'Sullivan et al 2009, Cavagnolo et al 2010, van Velzen et al 2012, Matthews et al 2019).
+The most obvious FRI candidate is Centaurus A (Cen A, {e.g. Biermann \& Souza 2012}) which is nearby and estimated to have a cavity power of $10^{44}{\rm erg \ s}^{-1}$ (Hardcastle et al 2009, O'Sullivan et al 2009, Cavagnolo et al 2010, van Velzen et al 2012, Matthews et al 2018).
 The case for Cen A is strengthened by the coincidence of Cen A with the brightest UHECR hotspot detected by PAO (Aab et al 2018) and the apparent need for local UHECR sources (Guedes Lang et al 2020).
-PAO also detects a weaker hotspot with weaker statistical significance in the direction of the FRI galaxy Fornax A which has similar characteristics to Cen A (Matthews et al 2018), including evidence of variability (Mackie \& Fabbiano 1998, Maccagni et al 2020).
+PAO also detects a weaker hotspot with weaker statistical significance in the approximate direction of the radio galaxy Fornax A which has similar characteristics to Cen A (Matthews et al 2018), including evidence of variability (Mackie \& Fabbiano 1998, Maccagni et al 2020).

+The arrival directions of UHECRs favour starburst galaxies or AGN as likely sources.
+Aab et al (2018) and Bister et al (2021) find a statistically significant correlation of PAO arrival directions with active galaxies, but find an even stronger correlation with starburst galaxies.
+This starburst correlation is broadly supported by van Vliet et al (2021), who find the Auger anisotropy measurement is consistent with the local star-forming galaxy density for nG level extragalactic magnetic fields.
+Further evidence pointing toward starburst galaxies and away from radio galaxies is the lack of a powerful radio galaxy in the direction of the UHECR hotspot detected by TA in the northern hemisphere.
+A note of caution is sounded by the analysis of Abassi et al (2018) which does not find a a statistically significant association of TA arrival directions with starburst galaxies.
+Nevertheless, the TA hotspot lies in the approximate direction of the nearby strong starburst galaxy M82.